huggingface/transformers/examples/pytorch/instance-segmentation/README.md

 # Instance Segmentation Examples

 This directory contains two scripts that demonstrate how to fine-tune [MaskFormer](https://huggingface.co/docs/transformers/model_doc/maskformer) and [Mask2Former](https://huggingface.co/docs/transformers/model_doc/mask2former) for instance segmentation using PyTorch.
+For other instance segmentation models, such as [DETR](https://huggingface.co/docs/transformers/model_doc/detr) and [Conditional DETR](https://huggingface.co/docs/transformers/model_doc/conditional_detr), the scripts need to be adjusted to properly handle input and output data.

 Content:
 - [PyTorch Version with Trainer](#pytorch-version-with-trainer)